5 retirement questions to ask before ‘How much should I save?’

 (BPT) – How do I plan for a comfortable retirement?
 This question is top of mind for many Americans.
 Yet how to afford that dream retirement remains a mystery to most.
 According to The Employee Benefit Research Institute’s 2019 Retirement Confidence Survey, only 42% of working-age people have tried to calculate just how much they need to save to live comfortably in retirement.

-But “how much money you need to retire” is not the only question you should be asking — and not even the initial one.
+But “how much money you need to retire” is not the only retirement questions you should be asking — and not even the initial one.
 There are a few key questions you should consider first to help determine what “retirement” means to you, which will help paint a clearer picture of that magic savings number.
 Before you pull out your calculator, consider these View full post…

 Posted: December 2, 2019 Under: Retirement By: BPT